 Their team anticipated 80% participation, which they exceeded, getting close to 90%.
 "We attached a competition to participation by promoting a special prize to the team who gained the greatest participation.
 We're already planning a competition for our next Parent/Customer survey!" says Anna.

 Anna advises other companies hoping to achieve high survey participation to make it fun and competitive, include a reward, and advertise it everywhere.
 She says, "We placed notices and fun reminders about the prize up for grabs behind toilet doors, through email, in our staff and planning rooms.
 Our team is highly competitive, so the prize of a dinner out or lunch on us was a real hit!"

 2. International Cruise Excursions

 The idea: Every survey gets a theme, creating two weeks of company spirit fun.

 At International Cruise Excursions, every employee engagement survey gets a theme.
-"Our employees get excited about it, and it's a great way to have constant reminders around the office that the survey is happening," says Sara Martin, Senior Manager, Culture and Employee Experience.
+"Our employees get excited about it, and it's a great way to have constant reminders around the office that the survey is happening," says Sara Martin, Senior Manager of culture and Employee Experience.
 Their most recent survey set a participation goal of 90% and decided on a 1990s theme to tie it together.

 Sara says, "We had many great engagement ideas that we knew employees would love.
 We passed out yo-yos, slap bracelets, and popular 90s candy.
 We also had spirit days like the 90s grunge day that employees were really into.
 Several communications went out, complete with 90s slang.
 In addition, in the end, several of our senior leaders stepped up to get slimed if we reached our goal."

 International Cruise Excursions just missed their goal, ending at 88% participation, but Sara confidently says they'll try again next year.
 "We will absolutely continue to theme our surveys.
 Without the excitement it sparks, I don't think we would have gotten near 88%.
 For two weeks, the spirit is truly everywhere.
 Everyone knows the survey is happening," she says.